The Live-In Kitchen

 • Facebook

-You won’t miss the meat in this creamy vegetarian buffalo dip, made with jackfruit for the best taste and texture!
-There’s no chicken in this hot vegetarian dip, making it perfect for a meatless game day or party appetizer!
+This vegetarian buffalo dip is made with jackfruit for the best taste and texture!
+There's no chicken in this hot vegetarian dip, making it perfect for a meatless game day or party appetizer!

 Jump to Recipe